 Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re the ones that are missing out.

-Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar, but this just makes Bacalar the perfect place to relax and enjoy the tranquility of the area.
+Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar.
+This just makes Bacalar the perfect place to relax and enjoy the tranquility of the area.

 For such a small town, the selection of food and quality is both surprising and outstanding.
 Some of the best dishes in Mexico can be found in Bacalar.
 Continue reading this post to find out about the restaurants you can’t miss!